WellthCare

 The metric most employers should be using (but rarely do)

-“How many urgent care visits did we divert?” is an easy number to report.
+“How many urgent care visits did we divert?” is easy to report.
 It’s also the wrong primary measure for infectious disease.

-A more meaningful metric is avoidable escalation: how often symptoms progress to urgent care, ER, or admission after the initial telemedicine touchpoint.
-If your telemedicine program reduces escalation, it’s functioning as an anti-claims layer.
-If it doesn’t, it may simply be adding another step before the expensive visit happens anyway.
+A better metric: avoidable escalation—how often symptoms progress to urgent care, ER, or admission after the initial telemedicine touchpoint.
+If your program reduces escalation, it’s functioning as an anti-claims layer.
+If it doesn’t, it’s just another step before the expensive visit happens anyway.

 Closed-loop follow-up: the difference between savings and double spend